 If the answer is yes, this solution is feasible.

 It is now a question of identifying the professionalism and experience of the people looking after your pet.
-As in all situations, it is essential to avoid those who improvise as experts but do not possess specific skills.
+As in all situations, avoiding those who improvise as experts but do not possess specific skills is essential.

 Before choosing, it is helpful to seek advice from your vet or an acquaintance who owns a dog and has already approached the facility you have identified.